codeurjc/poc-full-text-search/README.md

 > - Password: ${POSTGRES_PASSWORD}
 > - Database: ${POSTGRES_DB}

----

 ### 2. Run Node server

 ```
 node server.js
 ```

----
+> When starting the server the DB will be completely cleaned-up and sample data will be automatically inserted in the tables (see files inside folder `sample-data`).

 ### 3. Consume Postman collection REST API methods:

+#### Event API
-- Create an Event
+- Create a new Event
-- Get all Events
+- Get multiple Events
 - Get one Event
-- Update an Event
+- Update Event
-- Patch an Event
+- Patch Event
-- Delete one Event
+- Delete Event
 - Delete all Events

+#### Search API
+- List all Searches
+- Search by words